gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/registering-and-uploading-a-dataset.md

 *Note: draft figure*

 ![Workflow digram](../../assets/images/DRAFTv2_upload_data.png)
 *A User logs into the RRAP information system & selects DATASETS then ADD DATASET from the website.
 A metadata form prefilled with the User’s name & email address opens and the User fills out information relating to the data being uploaded (see [Filling out form fields](#filling-out-form-fields) for more detailed information).
 After the metadata form is completed the User uploads the dataset by one of [two methods](#how-do-i-upload-dataset-files), depending on the size of the file(s).
 The data is assigned its own unique PID (Persistent Identifier).
-The data is securely stored on an AWS S3 server and ready for future reference.*
+The data is securely stored on an AWS S3 server, ready for future reference and usage.*
 <br>

 ___